ninbura/windows/readme.md

       - Reference image below for configuration on this tab, don't forget to load your previously created blacklist.
       - ![image](https://github.com/ninbura/windows/assets/58058942/e84ff19d-d0ab-4bc3-895d-b48b5f9304db)
       - **restart your computer**
-    - #### populate application install lists
-      - we already created `.admin-install-list.txt` & `.standard-install-list.txt` in step #9
-      - said install lists are located in `/repos/windows` unless you changed directories per your preference
-      - Open `.admin-install-list.txt` & `.standard-install-list.txt`, and paste the lists found in [admin install list](#admin-install-list) & [standard install list](#standard-install-list) into each file respectively.
-      - Add and remove applications from thes lists as you see fit, then save the files.
-        - see [winget basics](#wingetwigui-basics) for more details on this step
-        - do not remove the following applications from your install list for the sake of later steps in this tutorial
-          - FinalWire.AIDA64.Extreme
-          - Guru3D.Afterburner
-          - REALiX.HWiNFO
     - #### bulk install applications
       - wait for winget-autoupdate to finish updating existing packages (wait until you're no longer receiving notifcations from wigui)
       - Before you can bulk install applications, you need to enable a setting in winget. - open windows terminal & run the following command